 What is the difference between REST & RESTful API Development?

 Rest stands for Representational State Transfer.
-It’s a software architectural style for creating web services.
+It’s a software development style for creating web services.
 It’s a way to structure the interactions between different systems over a network.
 REST is based on caching principles, statelessness, and layered systems.

 RESTful API Development